Private Ballroom, Latin, & Swing Lessons

 While fashion does have a place on the dance floor, there are specific trends to reconsider/avoid while dancing:

-Firstly, not to worry!
+Firstly, don't worry!
 In our private dance lessons, we’re here to help you discover what it is about dancing that you enjoy.
-When students come in and have no ideas about what kind of dance they would like to learn, we talk about what music they like; we ask about what inspires them.
-You don’t need a large knowledge, or any knowledge, for that matter, of dance styles to begin taking and enjoying dance lessons.
+When students come in and have no idea about what kind of dance they would like to learn, we talk about what music they like; we ask about what inspires them.
+You don’t need extensive knowledge, or any knowledge for that matter, of dance styles to begin taking and enjoying dance lessons.
 Perhaps you simply want to move comfortably with your partner?
 Maybe you just want to have a more physical pastime?
 Many of our students are beginners that come to us without a clear idea of their goals.
 In these cases we will take traditional steps from a variety of styles, and modify them to fit the student’s needs.

 Yes!
 We have an entire program at BDC dedicated to competitive/show dancing.
 Check it out.

-We also offer curriculum in solo social dancing and grooving.
-As partner dancing becomes less common in popular social venues, we find more and more people asking us to teach them to dance and groove socially as an individual and as a couple.
-Our solo social dancing focuses on gaining comfort and confidence moving, while listening, interpreting and physically responding to various types of music.
+We also offer a curriculum in solo social dancing and grooving.
+As partner dancing becomes less common in popular social venues, we find more and more people asking us to teach them to dance and groove socially as an individuals and as a couple.
+Our solo social dancing focuses on gaining comfort and confidence moving while listening, interpreting, and physically responding to various types of music.

-Dance parties also provide a great opportunity to sample other kinds of dance you may be interested in.
+Dance parties also provide a great opportunity to sample other kinds of dances you may be interested in.
 Each of our parties includes a group dance class in various styles, where you’ll learn a few moves you can use for the rest of the event!
-Check out the photos from our last party on our facebook page
+Check out the photos from our last party on our facebook page.

 Find out if group classes are right for you by visiting our Group Dance Lessons page.